Molecule-JS/MoleculeJS/packages/molecule/README.md

 ```

 If you change the attribute or the property, both will be kept in sync and the element will be rerendered.

+## Premade Base Classes

+There are several other base classes for Molecule with different rendering methods, like lit-html or JSX.
+A complete list of official packages for Molecule can be found in the [full documentation](https://moleculejs.org/guide/packages.html)

 ## Contributing